 Proving that you got independent legal advice

-A Certificate of Independent Legal Advice will be issued and signed by yourself to prove that you have received and understood the advice.
+Independent Legal Advice letter will be issued and signed by yourself to prove that you have received and understood the advice.
 You can then show this to a third party if the independent legal advice was a condition of the transaction.

 What if I can’t afford to pay a lawyer to give me independent legal advice?